KanetahKhan/override-game/README.md

 - **Chapter 2 — Harvest Protocol**: the whole Godot endless runner, its art, level and export, plus the JavaFX launcher, loading screen and result screen.
-- **Player accounts and scores**: name-only login, per-player save isolation, the searchable scoreboard and the top-five leaderboard.
-- **Shared UI**: the opening menu, chapter map, dialogue overlay, HUD, pixel scenes and the sci-fi control styling.
 - **Campaign scoring**: combining Chapter 1's grade and Chapter 2's score into the final campaign verdict.